-"Cheer" Season 1 Introduced The World Of Cheerleading.
-Season 2 Shows The Reality Of It.
+"Cheer" Season 2 Shows The Dirt Underneath The Pyramid

 “It’s been a very difficult year.
 We’ve had a rollercoaster.
 A lot of great opportunities and a lot of awful times,” says the team’s prolific coach, Monica Aldama, in the first episode.
 “I keep putting one foot in front of the other, every single day,” she later says.

-It’s a far cry in tone that fans have come to know and love.
+It’s a far cry in tone than from what fans have come to know and love.
 Cheer introduced many people to collegiate cheerleading as they followed a small-town team on the road to the annual showdown in Daytona, Florida.
 The first season was thrilling, in large part because it was so new (who can confidently say they knew what mat talk was before this) and because the cheerleaders’ personal stories were both heartfelt and engaging.

 Regardless of whether we ourselves cheered or knew anything about the competitive sport, people could relate to the trials and tribulations of being a young person trying to find their place.
 Yes, they were competing, but they were also dealing with family drama, frenemies, and real-world issues, on top of performing intense death-defying stunts.
 The show allowed us to look beyond what many might see as frivolous choreography into the reality of cheerleading as a sport: hard work, sweat, tears, and a whole lot of love.
 In the end, we weren’t just cheering for Navarro, but rooting for Jerry to find success both on and off the mat after losing his mom to cancer, La’Darius to find peace with his past, and Lexi to channel her raw talent.